EngosSoftware/tck/README.md

 * **Deliverables**: We will collect and organize test cases that can be used by implementers to demonstrate compliance to the spec when evaluating a DMN model.
 * **Format**: A single DMN model might be tested with any number of different inputs, and each combination of model and input data is considered a test case..
 A test case consists of
   * Some document on what the test is designed to test,
-  * Human readible / end user visual representation of the decision: a screen shot at the minimum,
+  * Human-readable / end user visual representation of the decision: a screenshot at the minimum,
     * a serialized DMN model,
     * a serialized set of input data,
     * serialized set of output/response data.